Dan-wanna-M/blog/_posts/2024-05-05-Designing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

     - The grammar is exhausted.
     - The input token is invalid according to the grammar.
 4. `engine.current_possible_tokens()`: Returns current possible tokens based on the engine's state.
 5. `update_logits_from_tokens()`: Modifies logits based on the current possible tokens.
-This method supports scenarios where the engine's states need updating during prefill stages.
+These three low-level methods support scenarios where the engine's states need updating during prefill stages.
 6. `engine.reset()`: Resets the engine's internal states to their initial conditions.
 7. `engine.clone()`: Clones the engine’s internal states but does not clone vocabulary and grammar.
     - Assuming vocabulary and grammar are immutable once loaded, sharing their immutable references can prevent unnecessary allocations.